Code-Institute-Submissions/GymFash/README.md

 ## Acknowledgements

-The Code Institue team, including members the Slack community.
+The Code Institue team, including members of the Slack community.

 My mentor, <a href="https://github.com/deye9">**Adegbenga Adeye,**</a> for guiding me through the project.